 But I do have to admit, the shooting in Parkland, FL was tough.
 It definitely threatened my peace as a mom.

 Every shooting is awful.
 Every single one tears my heart to shreds.
 This one hit me harder for some reason than all of the ones in the past.
 I didn’t even want to drive our son to his high school the next day.
 It was so tempting to react in fear.
-As a Mama, my first gut reaction was just to want to yank both of our kids out of public school and home school them.
+As a Mama, my first gut reaction was just to want to yank both of our kids out of public school.

 Reality is – there are no ironclad guarantees our children will be safe at school – or anywhere else today.